skaluzka/makbet/README.rst

 There are a couple of quite nice improvements already proposed for **makbet**, see the details here https://github.com/skaluzka/makbet/issues.
-Therefore there is no guarantee that backward compatibility will be keept (at least until the first official version will be released).
+Therefore there is no guarantee that backward compatibility will be kept all the time (at least until the first official version will be released).

 |